 Available Floodplain Areas- The available floodplain for the Columbia River has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
 The US Army Corps of Engineers maintains flowage easements for all properties in the reach.
-The Department of Ecology's Preliminary Channel Migration Zone Map for this reach was developed at a very coarse-scale, and recommends reliance on the Flood Insurance

-Rate Maps and/or site-specific delineations to more precisely determine the locations of channel migration zones (CMZs).
-The "Very Poor" rating of this reach relates to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.
+The Department of Ecology's Preliminary Channel Migration Zone Map for this reach was developed at a very course-scale, and recommends reliance on the Flood Insurance Rate Maps and/or site-specific delineations to more adequately determine the existence of channel migration zones (CMZs).
+The "Very Poor" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.

-- 565 Riparian Vegetation- Riparian vegetation covers only 52% of land in the Downtown Waterfront reach, with forest cover accounting for only 20% of all land areas.
+Riparian Vegetation- Riparian vegetation covers only 52% of land in the Downtown Waterfront reach, with forest cover accounting for only 20% of all land areas.
 Most of the shoreline vegetation is found within the Port of Skamania's park areas and along the residential shorelines.
-This reach contains the least vegetative cover of all reaches analyzed and has been deemed "Very Poor".
+This reach contains the least vegetative cover of all reaches analyzed and has been deemed "Very Degraded".
 The limited vegetation within the shoreline jurisdiction is characterized by deciduous lowland riparian forest, which overhangs the shoreline edge providing allochthonous nutrient and energy inputs.
-The trees along the shoreline are a source of LWM rearritment.
-Specific degraded areas include the commercial/industrial energy apart of - 5/0 edge providing allochthonous nutrient and energy inputs.
-The trees along the shoreline are a source of LWM recruitment.
+The trees along the shoreline are a source of LWD recruitment.
 Specific degraded areas include the commercial/industrial areas operated by the Port of Skamania, Cascade Avenue and the BNSF railroad berm.